Aleksandar Vezenkov

+Aleksandar Vezenkov (Александър Везенков; Αλέξανδρος Βεζένκοφ; born 6 August 1995), most commonly known as Sasha Vezenkov (Саша Везенков; Σάσα Βεζένκοφ), is a Bulgarian professional basketball player for Olympiacos of the Greek Basketball League (GBL) and the EuroLeague.

+Standing at 2.06 m, Vezenkov is a stretch power forward.
+A three-time All-EuroLeague First Team selection, he was elected EuroLeague MVP in 2023 and reached the EuroLeague final with Olympiacos the same year.

 Early career

-He was born in Nicosia to Bulgarian parents and was raised in Cyprus and Greece.
-The family came from the West Macedonian village of Tresonče (today North Macedonia), who emigrated to Bulgaria in the course of the Balkan Wars (see Macedonian Bulgarians).
+Vezenkov was born in Nicosia to Bulgarian parents and was raised in Cyprus and Greece.
+He holds triple citizenship for Bulgaria, Cyprus and Greece.

 Vezenkov, who was always considered to be one of the best youth players in Europe in his age group, began playing youth club basketball in Cyprus in 2005 with APOEL Nicosia's youth teams.
 In 2009, at the age of 14, he moved to Greece and began playing youth club basketball with Aris' youth teams, until 2011, when he joined Aris' senior men's club.
 He trained for several years at Nick Galis Hall, located near the center of Thessaloniki, Greece.

 On 16 May 2013, Vezenkov committed to play American college basketball in the Big East Conference, at Xavier University, with the Xavier Musketeers.
 However, he ultimately decided to stay in Greece with his club team Aris instead.

 Professional career

 Aris (2011–2015)

 Vezenkov began his pro career with the senior men's team of Aris, in the Greek League, in 2011, appearing in 10 games, with an average of 2.5 minutes on the floor.
 In the 2012–13 season, he appeared in 21 games, averaging 3.9 points and 2.5 rebounds per game.
 He was named the Greek League Best Young Player in 2013.

 In August 2013, he re-signed with Aris for 3 years.
 In the next season, he established himself in the team, appeared in 26 games and averaged 11.1 points, 5.8 rebounds, 2.1 assists, and 0.9 steals per game.
 He was named the Greek League Best Young Player again in 2014.
 In the local derby against rivals PAOK, during the 2014–15 season, Vezenkov achieved Greek League career-highs in scoring and rebounding, with 29 points and 14 rebounds respectively.

 During 26 regular season games, Vezenkov led the league in total points scored, with 469, and was second in total rebounds grabbed, with 201.
 In total, he played in 37 games during the 2014–15 Greek Basket League season, averaging 16.8 points, 7.3 rebounds, and 1.6 assists per game.
 He was the league's official full-season leader in scoring and rebounding.
 He was also named the league's MVP, Most Improved Player, and Best Young Player that season.
-Vezenkov had originally planned to enter the 2015 NBA draft, but later withdrew his name from it before the deadline that was set for international players back in June.
+Vezenkov had originally planned to enter the 2015 NBA draft, but later withdrew his name from it before the deadline that was set for international players in June.